E. (Eugenia) Rosca, PhD

-She has published in multiple international peer-reviewed journals including Journal of Business Ethics (Financial Times 50), International Journal of Production Economics, Technovation, International Journal of Physical Distribution and Logistics Management, among others.
-She regularly presents her work, chairs sessions, serves as a panelist or organizes workshops at international conferences (e.g. Decision Sciences Annual Meeting, EurOMA).
-As of Spring 2020, she serves as a reviewer for NWO grant proposals.
-As of October 2021, she is an OPERA Fellow.
-She regularly reviews for multiple peer-reviewed journals.
+She has published in multiple international peer-reviewed journals including the Journal of Supply Chain Management, Journal of Business Ethics, International Journal of Operations and Production Management, among others.
+She regularly presents her work, chairs sessions, serves as a panellist or organizes workshops at international conferences (e.g., Decision Sciences Annual Meeting, EurOMA).
+She regularly reviews for multiple peer-reviewed journals and is regularly engaged with NWO (the Dutch Science Foundation) either through funding applications or acting as reviewer and committee member

 Her research explores mechanisms, enablers and contingencies for social and environmental impact creation in global supply chains.
 As the global economy in the past century has moved from vertically integrated firms to globally dispersed supply chains, one of the grand challenges of our era relates to managing ethical dilemmas and accountability in global supply chains.
 Child labor, ecological disasters and unequal distribution of welfare are only few examples of the negative impact of globally dispersed supply chains.
 Despite urgent sustainability concerns, the literature and practice in global supply chains